Irreligion in India: Medieval India

 This quote was also featured later in Carl Sagan's book, Cosmos.
-In the 14th century, philosopher Madhavacarya wrote the Sarvadarśanasaṅ̇graha, which is a compilation of all Indian philosophies, including Carvaka, which is described in the first chapter.
+In the 14th century, philosopher Madhavacarya wrote the Sarva-Darsana-Sangraha, which is a compilation of all Indian philosophies, including Carvaka, which is described in the first chapter.

 Modern India

 19th century

 Between 1882 and 1888, the Madras Secular Society published a magazine called The Thinker (Tattuvavivesini in Tamil) from Madras.
 The magazine carried articles written by anonymous writers and republished articles from the journal of the London Secular Society, which the Madras Secular Society considered itself affiliated to.

 20th century

+Twentieth century India too experienced multiple spiritualism activism trends which weighed in favor of spirituality over religion and rituals.

-Periyar E. V. Ramasamy (1879 - 1973) was an atheist and rationalist leader of Self-Respect Movement and Dravidar Kazhagam.
-His views on irreligion are based on the eradication of the caste system, religion must be denied to achieve the obliteration of caste system.
+Periyar E. V. Ramasamy (1879–1973) was an atheist and rationalist leader of the Self-Respect Movement and Dravidar Kazhagam.
+His views on irreligion are based on the eradication of the caste system, thinking religion must be denied to achieve its obliteration.

-Vinayak Damodar Savarkar (1883 –1966) was an eminent Hindu nationalist leader of the Indian independence movement.
+Vinayak Damodar Savarkar (1883–1966) was an eminent Hindu nationalist leader of the Indian independence movement.
 He was also an atheist and a staunch rationalist who disapproved of orthodox Hindu belief, dismissing cow worship as superstitious.
 Being Hindu, for him, was a cultural and political identity.

 Jawaharlal Nehru (1889–1964), India's first Prime Minister was a Hindu agnostic and a self-styled scientific humanist.
 He wrote in his autobiography, Toward Freedom (1936), about his views on religion and superstition.

-Meghnad Saha (1893 – 1956) was an atheist astrophysicist best known for his development of the Saha equation, used to describe chemical and physical conditions in stars.
+Meghnad Saha (1893–1956) was an atheist astrophysicist best known for his development of the Saha equation, used to describe chemical and physical conditions in stars.

-Bhagat Singh (1907-1931), an Indian revolutionary and socialist nationalist who was hanged for using violence against British government officials, was a staunch atheist.
-He laid out his views in the essay Why I Am an Atheist, written in jail shortly before his execution.
+Bhagat Singh (1907–1931), an Indian revolutionary and socialist nationalist who was hanged for using violence against British government officials, was a staunch atheist.
+He laid out his views in the essay "Why I Am an Atheist", written in jail shortly before his execution.

-Goparaju Ramachandra Rao (1902-1975), better known by his nom de guerre "Gora," was a social reformer, anti-caste activist, atheist and desciple of Mahatma Gandhi.
-He and his wife, Saraswathi Gora (1912-2007) who was also an atheist and social reformer, founded the Atheist Centre in 1940.
+Goparaju Ramachandra Rao (1902–1975), better known by his nom de guerre "Gora", was a social reformer, anti-caste activist, atheist and disciple of Mahatma Gandhi.
+He and his wife, Saraswathi Gora (1912–2006) who was also an atheist and social reformer, founded the Atheist Centre in 1940.
 The Atheist Centre is an institute working for social change.
 Gora expounded his philosophy of positive atheism as a way of life.
 He later wrote more about positive atheism in his 1972 book, Positive Atheism.
 Gora also organised the first World Atheist Conference in 1972.
 Subsequently, the Atheist Centre has organised several World Atheist Conferences in Vijayawada and other locations.

-Khushwant Singh (1915-2014), a prominent and prolific writer, of Sikh extraction, was avowedly non-religious.
+Khushwant Singh (1915–2014), a prominent and prolific writer of Sikh extraction, was avowedly non-religious.

+Founded in 1984 Tarksheel Society (Rationalist Society) is a rationalist group based in Punjab, India.